Hilton Foods

 Summary

-We recognise the need for alignment on interoperable traceability protocols such as the Global Dialogue on Seafood Traceability and we are committed to establish full chain visibility and data collection through innovative digital technology by 2025.
+We recognise the need for alignment on interoperable traceability protocols such as the Global Dialogue on Seafood Traceability, and we are committed to establish full chain visibility and data collection through innovative digital technology by 2025.

-Hilton Foods Seafood are active members of the Sustainable Seafood Coalition (SSC) and co-chair the Global Gap to support sustainable wild capture and farmed seafood.
-Hilton Foods Seafood have actively supported a number of fishery improvement projects that have led to MSC certifications, working closely with our suppliers and the fisheries.
-As part of Hilton Foods our work on improving and monitoring fish welfare has been recognised in a special recognition award for innovation in 2021 from Compassion in World Farming.
+Hilton Seafood UK are active members of the SSC and co-chair the Global Gap Aquaculture technical committee to support sustainable wild capture and farmed seafood.
+We have actively supported several fishery improvement projects that have led to MSC certifications, working closely with our suppliers and fisheries.
+As part of Hilton Foods our work on improving and monitoring fish welfare was recognised via the award for innovation in 2021 from Compassion in World Farming and most recently we have been benchmarked by Crustaceans Compassion in their report.

 Associated Fisheries